 Prevention is the best way to reduce the risk of another slipped disc.
 Small, proactive changes can go a long way in protecting their back.

 One key step is keeping your dog at a healthy weight.
-Extra pounds add a lot of stress to your dog's spine, so sticking to a balanced diet and regular exercise routine is crucial.
+Extra pounds put a lot of strain on your dog's spine, so sticking to a balanced diet and a regular exercise routine is crucial.
 Limiting activities that strain your dog's back, like jumping on furniture or navigating steep stairs, is also helpful.

 Maintaining Mobility Through Low-Impact Exercise